blazkv/cybersec-learning-journal/miscellaneous/cia-triad.md

 # Confidentiality, Integrity & Availability (CIA) Triad

-This writeup is a reflection on my research and understanding of the CIA Triad, a foundational cybersecurity model, based on NIST guidance and real-world incidents.

----

 ## 📝 Definition

 This summary is based on the [NIST Cybersecurity Practice Guide SP 1800-26A](https://csrc.nist.gov/pubs/sp/800/12/r1/final).
 The **CIA Triad** is a foundational model in cybersecurity representing three critical principles: